 Dilated cardiomyopathy (DCM) is characterized by enlargement of the left ventricle of the heart and systolic impairment, in the absence of abnormal loading conditions or coronary artery disease sufficient to cause global systolic dysfunction (Haas 2015; Rosenblaum et al. 2020).
-The symptoms of DCM include shortness of breath, chest pain/tightness, fainting episodes and cardiac arrhythmias.
-The most serious complication of DCM is sudden, irregular heart rhythms such as ventricular tachycardia/fibrillation that can lead to sudden cardiac arrest and death.
+The symptoms of DCM are similar to heart failure including shortness of breath, chest pain/tightness, fainting episodes and cardiac arrhythmias.
+The most serious complication of DCM is sudden, irregular heart rhythms such as ventricular tachycardia/fibrillation that can be life threatening.
 Some individuals with DCM will have no symptoms throughout their lifetime.

 DCM is a heterogeneous condition caused by ischemia, systemic disease (e.g., mitochondrial or muscular dystrophy), toxins, or infection.
 Twenty to 50 percent of cases of idiopathic DCM are inherited.
 DCM can be inherited as an X-linked, autosomal recessive or autosomal dominant condition.
 Autosomal dominant is the most common form of inherited DCM.
+There are many different genes known to cause DCM and many more genes implicated as associated with the condition.
 Genetic testing is available for multiple DCM genes, typically in large multi-gene panels.
 Genetic testing identifies a P/LP variant in 25-40% of cases with an autosomal dominant family history, and 10-25% of isolated cases (Hershberger et al. 2018; Mazzarotto et al. 2020).

 Multiple professional organizations have commented on the appropriateness of genetic testing for individuals and families with DCM, including the Heart Rhythm Society, the European Heart Rhythm Association (HRS/EHRA), and the Heart Failure Society of America (HFSA).
 It is generally agreed that genetic testing panels are appropriate for patients who have been clinically diagnosed with DCM, especially those with significant cardiac conduction disease and/or family history of premature unexpected death.
+Genetic testing panels used in the initial workup may include genes associated with hypertrophic cardiomyopathy and arrhythmogenic right ventricular dysplasia/cardiomyopathy, given the overlap of causative genes among these conditions.
 When a genetic cause of DCM is identified, mutation-specific testing in at-risk family members is also important given the benefits of screening and treatment for presymptomatic individuals (Ackerman et al. 2011; Hershberger et al. 2018).
 It is recommended that first degree relatives of patients with DCM receive regular cardiac screening, with frequency varying by age, unless they test negative for a known pathogenic family mutation (Hershberger et al. 2018).

 Although genetic testing is useful in differentiating between familial versus isolated DCM, and therefore facilitates identification of at-risk family members, management for the individual affected with DCM typically does not change once a diagnosis of familial DCM is established.
-One notable exception to this is when a LMNA P/LP variant is identified.
+The one exception to this is when a LMNA P/LP variant is identified.
 In individuals identified with a LMNA P/LP variant requiring pacemaker placement (i.e., history of arrhythmia or known risk of arrhythmia), the use of a pacing ICD rather than a pacemaker has been recommended due to the risk of ventricular arrhythmias and sudden death (Meune 2006; Halliday et al. 2017; Kayvonpour et al. 2017).